hswangTW/GenPhys2018Fall/hw2/README.md

 A ball, whose radius is `size = 0.25`, at initial position = `vec(-15, size, 0)`, with initial velocity `ball.v = vec(20*cos(theta), 20*sin(theta), 0)` and `theta = pi/4`, is launched with a linear air drag of drag-Coefficient `C_drag = 0.9` .
 When the ball hits the ground, it bounces elastically (*i.e.* without losing any energy).
 Plot the trajectory of the ball before the ball has hit the ground for 3 times, and

-1. find the distance of the displacement of the ball
+1. find the distance of the displacement of the ball (the length of the displacement vector)

 2. show the height (`ball.pos.y`) when the ball has reached the highest point.